ghimiresdp/python-notes/course/c03_advanced_data_types/chapter 3.3 dictionary.md

 then it removes the item with that key.
 If the key does not exist in the dictionary, then it throws key error.

+The `dict.pop()` method returns the value of the key that is supplied in the argument of the method.

 ```python
 income = {